HiThereCommunity/example-graphql-server/docs/tutorial.md

 For more information on how to use `graphql-js` to build up a schema, I urge you to check out the [docs](http://graphql.org/docs/api-reference-graphql/).

-The final step is to link the schema to an endpoint.
-For this we need to to import the schema in `src/index.js` and make it available under the path `/` using `graphql-express`.
+The final step is to link the schema (in `src/GraphQL/index.js`) to an endpoint.

+Open `src/index.js` and import the schema from `./GraphQl`.
+Next, we will make the schema available using `express-graphql` under the path `/`.
 Make sure to set the option `graphiql` to yes.
 This will allow us to play with our graphQL schema using [graphiQL](https://github.com/graphql/graphiql)

 ```js
 import express from 'express';